mmistakes/minimal-mistakes/_drafts/2023-06-01-functional-error-handling-in-kotlin-part-2.md

 }
 ```

 Apart from the type used to express failures, the `getSalaryGapWithMax` function is similar to the one we implemented using the `Result` type or the `Option` type in part one.
 Another thing similar to the previous implementations is the pain of reading such code.
-We have a lot of nested calls, no monadic support, and it's not easy to understand what's going on.
+We have a lot of nested calls, no monadic list-comprehension support, and it's not easy to understand what's going on.

-As we might guess, Arrow offers us a DSL to simplify the composition of `Either` instances, and it's called `Either`.
+As we might guess, Arrow offers a DSL to simplify the composition of `Either` instances, and it's called `either`.
 The `either.eager` DSL is the non-suspending counterpart:

 ```kotlin
 // Arrow SDK